Latest News

 Motorists in other HDB carparks also trapped due to outage

-A commenter on his post said the same thing occurred at a multistorey carpark along Depot Road as well until a driver removed the barrier.
+A commenter on his post said the same thing occurred at a multi-storey carpark along Depot Road as well, until a driver removed the barrier.

-This was reportedly happening all over Singapore, as a woman and her husband told The Straits Times (ST) that they were stuck in a Toa Payoh carpark for 20 minutes until the damaged barrier was detached by a rider.
+This was reportedly happening all over Singapore, as a woman and her husband told The Straits Times (ST) that they were stuck in a Toa Payoh carpark for 20 minutes until the barrier was detached by a rider.

 Another driver had to wait about 10 minutes with nine other cars in Tiong Bahru till the carpark operator instructed them how to lift the barrier.